 Join CAPS in creating a UH community of care by learning how to help when someone is in distress.
 Register for a 1 hour virtual training today.

 Let's Talk consulations are 1-on1 informal brief meetings with a CAPS clinician, where you can ask about mental health topics.
-New to campus and need some advice?
+Need some free and confidential advice?
 Drop in and let's talk.

 Office Visit (Triage)